TWUOnline/multi-access/pages/06.assessment/05.theory/01._intro/text-columns.md

 [mermaid]
 flowchart TD
-    [Does the work demonstrate thorough understanding of the concepts?
-Does the work meet the expectations outlined in the assignment?]
-         ---|YES|--> {Is the work complete and well-communicated?}
+    A[Does the work demonstrate thorough understanding of the concepts?
+Does the work meet the expectations outlined in the assignment?]---|YES|--> [Is the work complete and well-communicated?]

+[/mermaid]
             ---|YES|---> {E _ Exemplary}
             ---|NO|---> {M - Meets Expectations}
         ---|NO|---> {Is there evidence of partial understanding}
             ---|YES|---> {R - Revision Needed}
             ---|NO|---> {N - Not Assessable}
-[/mermaid]